DmitriVyaznikov/DmitriVyaznikov/README.md

 ### Hello, everyone! 👋
-### I'm Dmitrii Viaznikov — a spirited fullstack developer from Saint-Petersburg!
+### I'm Dmitrii Viaznikov — a spirited Frontend Developer from Saint-Petersburg!

 - 👀 I'm interested in web-development, nature, hiking, popular science and football
 - 💬 How to reach me: dmitri.vyaznikov@gmail.com